 One Google search leads to another, and the grief process begins.

-You can’t stop thinking about that article.
+You can’t stop thinking about that article!
 Before you know it, you're deep down a rabbit hole that makes Alice in Wonderland seem monochrome.
 You consume more and more articles, follow every ADHDer you can find on Twitter and Instagram, and learn as much as you possibly can.

-This is it, the sudden burst of motivation you needed to take on the task of seeking an official diagnosis!
-“Yes, I'm going to get a diagnosis.
-I might even make an appointment right now instead of procrastinating again.
+This is it — the sudden burst of motivation you needed to take on the task of seeking an official diagnosis!
+“Yes, I'm going to get an ADHD diagnosis,” you tell yourself.
+“I might even make an appointment right now instead of procrastinating on it again.”

 It's time to go to your doctor with complete confidence that you'll at last be seen for who you are.
 After all, you appear to be a textbook case!

-At this point, you either manage to persuade your doctor to refer you anyway, or you have a struggle ahead.
+At this point, you either manage to persuade your doctor to refer you anyway, or you have a long struggle ahead.
 But you'll get there one way or another... because you have to.

 You finally get word that you'll be seeing a psychiatrist.
 At last!
 They send you questionnaires and lots of forms.
 So, so many forms.

 Most of us in the Late ADHD Diagnosis Club have been misdiagnosed a few times now. (anxiety and depression?
 Yep!)
 We have a lot of hope invested in this diagnosis — so much so that it teeters on the edge of terror.
 You fill in your forms with such bald honesty that it may take a few therapy sessions just to unpack it all.
-Your family or friends have filled in forms, too, detailing all of the things they find peculiar about you.
+Your family or friends have filled in forms, too, detailing all of the things they find “peculiar” about you.

-For years you've been told that you're messy, unfocused, lazy, distracted, and that you "never apply yourself."
+For years, you've been told that you're messy, unfocused, lazy, distracted, and that you "never apply yourself."
 The state of your home!
 Your missed deadlines!
 Your performance at work!
 The friends you have neglected… You feel like you can barely manage the most basic responsibilities.
 You're so tired.
 How can you have ADHD and be this tired?
 (Fun fact: It is precisely because you have ADHD that you're this tired.)
 Years of this negative discourse — external and internal — has done untold damage to your self-esteem.
 You feel defeated.

 You feel lighter.
 You feel seen.
-What's next?

-Wow, is this what it's like for everyone else?
-Just kind of quiet and you can carry on doing what you started doing without getting sidetracked every 4 minutes.
+“Wow, is this what it's like for everyone else?”
+Your brain is actually quiet for once and you can carry on doing what you started doing without getting sidetracked every 4 minutes.

 The most surprising thing?
 You feel more like yourself than you have for years.

 Wait, why did this take so long?